ARiccGitHub/twitch_project/README.txt

 Twitch Part-2: Visualize Data with Matplotlib

-Welcome to†Part-2†of the†Twitch Project.
+Welcome to¬†Part-2¬†of the¬†Twitch Project.
 In this part of the project, you will be taking your findings from the SQL queries and visualize them using Python and Matplotlib, in the forms of:

-* Bar Graph:†Featured Games
+* Bar Graph:¬†Featured Games
-* Pie Chart:†Stream Viewersí Locations
+* Pie Chart:¬†Stream Viewers‚Äô Locations
-* Line Graph:†Time Series Analysis
+* Line Graph:¬†Time Series Analysis

 The Twitch Science Team provided this practice dataset.
-You can download the†.csv†files (800,000 rows) from†GitHub.
+You can download the¬†.csv¬†files (800,000 rows) from¬†GitHub.
-Note:†This is data is scrubbed and is meant for practice use only.
+Note:¬†This is data is scrubbed and is meant for practice use only.

 ----------------------------------------------------------------------------------------

 Project map: